sethgabienu/GDA-Bike-share/README.md

-# exploring the market segments of an app based bike sharing company
+# exploring the market segments of af an app based bike sharing company